JCNTH/HHS-MAD-2023/README.md

 The HHS-MAD 2023 app offers a wide range of features that cater to the needs of the school community, including:

-1. **Social Feed**: A dedicated space for students to share photos, ask questions, and collaborate on homework assignments.
+1. **Event Feed**: A dedicated space for students to share events, post photos, and link them to seperate web pages for use.
 2. **Calendar**: An organized view of school events, academic schedules, and important deadlines.
 3. **Messaging System**: A secure and efficient platform that enables communication between students, parents, and teachers.
-4. **Notifications**: Timely alerts for important news, events, and updates from the school administration.
+4. **Photo Sharing**: A secure and efficient platform that enables communication between students, parents, and teachers, which is moderated by teachers and selected students.
-5. **Customization**: Personalization options for user profiles, including avatars and display settings.
+5. **Homework Forumns** A space for students to post questions/comments/answers about homework, allowing for students to effectively and safely collaborate.

 ## Requirements